kilicars/ToDoList-Python-SQLAlchemy/README.md

 # ToDoList-Python-SQLAlchemy
-To-do list application written in Python
+To-do list application written in Python.
+SQLite is used as database and SQLAlchemy is used as an ORM to interact with the database.